 No data in Real-Time reports

-If you don’t see any data in your Real-Time reports, it’s possible that there are no active visitors.
+If you don’t see any data in your Real-Time reports, it’s possible that there are no active users.

 When Real-Time reporting is suspended, data collection and all other reporting services aren’t affected.